This post may contain affiliate links. If you make a purchase, I'll receive a commission. Disclosure.

 For my own branding I use lots of bright hues — because around here, my brand is all about being BOLD and BRAVE and FUN — but I won’t lie, it took a HUGE amount of effort to get that right and I rarely use this many hues for clients.

-But a lot of the color palettes I see that use tons and tons of different hues wouldn’t work like this in practice because there’s just not enough contrast between the colors, and certain combinations don’t look harmonious.
+A lot of the color palettes I see that use tons and tons of different hues won’t work like in practice because there’s just not enough contrast between the colors, and certain combinations don’t look harmonious.
 If you want a super colorful palette (I feel you!), make sure you “test drive” them and see how they’ll work with real examples.

 Now, on to the tools!

 Choose plenty of neutrals to round out your palette

 The funny thing is if you use plenty of neutrals and then add “pops” of color sparingly, the color actually stands out more.